kean/NukeUI/README.md

 It uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
 It also supports GIF rendering thanks to [Gifu](https://github.com/kaishin/Gifu).
 But GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format, so NukeUI also supports playing short videos out of the box.

+> **WARNING**.
+It's work-in-progress.
+Feel free to try it at your own risk by installing the package from the `main` branch.

 ## Usage

 The view is instantiated with a source.